kevingtz/van-exercise/README.md

 * This project needs Postgres and GDAL dependencies:
     - I recomend to run this project using a Docker image having all the depandencies already installed.
 You can try with this one: `kevinloygtz0907/devops-test:latest`
     - Also, you can use a virtual env to install the dependancies
+    - Remember to set your DB credentials in settings file

 * Run app: `python3 manage.py runserver`
 * Run migrations: `python3 manage.py migrate`